-Any uses of pharmaceuticals designed to impact the emotional system also impact the emotions’ correlations with (1) the mind’s cognition and (2) the body’s physiological activities and (3) the emotions’ awareness of the body’s physiological and biochemical conditions.
-Biochemical agents must harmonize with emotional design and augment the brain’s neuroplastic capacity for developing new constructive habits.
+Any use of pharmaceuticals designed to impact the emotional system also impacts the emotions’ correlations with (1) the mind’s cognitive activities and (2) the body’s physiological biochemical activities and (3) the emotions’ awareness of the body’s physiological and biochemical conditions.
+Biochemical agents must harmonize with emotional neurological construction and augment the brain’s neuroplastic capacity for developing new constructive habits.
 The purpose of pharmaceutical therapy should be to assist consciousness’ power and ability to manipulate cognition and thus to help consciousness to respond to emotional guidance in a healthy and constructive manner.
 That is not the intent of current pharmaceutical therapy.

 There is a danger of medications masking destructive cognitive behaviors that normally are exposed through erratic, abnormal, and convoluted emotional feedback.
 If these emotional reflections of aberrant mental and physical behaviors are camouflaged with pharmaceuticals and if irregular cognitive behavior is left unaddressed without proper psychological counseling and therapy, cognition may fester unabated and create a myopic vortex of circular mental and physical behaviors.
 This psychosis can break out with disastrous consequences to the patient and to others, who may become characters in a manically-conceived tragedy played out in real life.

-This paper does not ignore the importance of pharmaceutical therapy, rather, it redefines its purpose within the brain’s neuroplastic environment to help individuals redevelop a healthy cognitive activity in response to their perceptions of emotional feedback about their physiological biochemical states of being.
-As discussed earlier, a person has an evolved emotional guidance system that promotes cognitive and perceptual behavior that emotionally feels good.
+The approach proposed in this paper does not negate the importance of pharmaceutical therapy, rather, it redefines its purpose, which is to target the brain’s neuroplastic environment and to help individuals redevelop a healthy cognitive activity in response to their perceptions of emotional feedback about their physiological biochemical states of being.
+As discussed earlier, a person has an evolved emotional guidance system that promotes cognitive behavior that feels good emotionally.
 Negative emotions promote avoidance behaviors.
-Mental illness may be defined as a person’s inability to constructively respond to his/her own internal dialog between cognition and emotional perceptions and the inability of consciousness to actively engage in emotionally positive activities that are useful, healthful and life giving.
-Pharmaceutical therapy should be augmenting psychological therapy in redeveloping the neurological networks that reinforce evolutionary design.
+Mental illness may be defined as a consciousness’ inability to constructively respond to his/her own internal dialog between cognition and emotional perceptions and the inability of consciousness to actively engage in emotionally positive activities that are useful, healthful and life giving.
+Pharmaceutical therapy should augment psychological therapy to create conditions for redeveloping the neural networks that reinforce evolutionary design.

-The argument presented here for understanding emotions as a product of the evolutionary process opens up vast new opportunities and possibilities within the fields of psychology and pharmacology to rehabilitate the cognitive attributes of mental illness while honoring the evolutionary role of emotions.
+The argument presented here for understanding emotions as a product of the evolutionary process opens up vast new opportunities and possibilities within the fields of psychology and pharmacology to rehabilitate the cognitive attributes of mental illness while recognizing and honoring the evolutionary role of emotions.
 There is certainly a need to identify new medications that are appropriate for healing.
-Pharmaceuticals need to work with and augment the cognitive rehabilitation processes within psychotherapy and neuroplasticity.
+Pharmaceuticals need to work with and augment the cognitive rehabilitation processes within psychotherapy.
 And, most importantly, the argument presented here opens up the possibility of a new hope for patients.
 Patients may now approach daily psychological and pharmaceutical therapies with the hope and anticipation of new healing possibilities within their journey back into well-being and joy.

-A successful return to well-being and health takes work on the part of both caregivers and patients.
-If pharmaceutical intervention is required to stabilize a patient’s emotional and cognitive behavior, there is still a need to develop programs that reduce this pharmaceutical impact.
-As a patient’s rehabilitation promotes the new skills and habits necessary to respond to emotional guidance in a healthy and productive manner, less invasive drug therapy is required.
-Any healing and return to wellness is dependent on the desire, determination and fortitude of patients to seek wellness and to develop healthy new habits and patterns of thoughts and behaviors in response to their emotional guidance.
-Likewise, the desire, determination and fortitude of the therapist, the psychologist, the psychiatrist and the pharmacist play their role within the patient’s healing process of restructuring their cognitive and emotional neurology and return to well-being.
-Well-being means health, vigor, energy and vitality with anticipation for the future and all its uncertainty.
+A successful return to well-being and joy takes work on the part of both caregivers and patients.
+If pharmaceutical intervention is required to stabilize a patient’s cognitive behavior, there is still a need to develop programs that reduce this pharmaceutical impact.
+As a patient’s rehabilitation promotes the new skills and habits necessary for consciousness to respond to emotional guidance in a healthy and productive manner, less invasive drug therapy is required.
+Any healing and return to wellness is dependent on the desire, determination and fortitude of patients to seek wellness and to develop healthy new habits and patterns of cognitive behaviors in response to their emotional guidance.
+Likewise, the desire, determination and fortitude of the therapist, the psychologist, the psychiatrist and the pharmacist play their roles within the patient’s healing process of restructuring cognitive and emotional neurology and a return to well-being.